opulo-inc/docs/docs/openpnp/calibration/8-nozzle-tip-calibration/nozzle-tip-calibration.md

     ![click pipeline edit button](images/n045-edit-pipeline.webp)

+    !!! tip "Adjust Offset Threshold"
+        You can also increase the "Offset Threshold" value if OpenPnP seems to be detecting the nozzle correctly, but calibration still fails.
+OpenPnP will discard any nozzle tip found outside this radius from the center of the camera view.
+Making it larger will allow for a greater nozzle tip offset to still be detected.
+We recommend starting at `2`, and increasing if needed.

 4. Once you've calibrated successfully, set `Auto Recalibration` from `Manual` to `NozzleTipChange`.
 This will cause OpenPnP to calibrate any loaded N045 nozzle tips after homing, or after swapping tips.
 Hit `Apply` to save your changes.

     ![setting nozzle tip recal from manual to nozzletipchange](images/n045-change-recal.webp)